 Dr. Gillitt is a translator of Indonesian plays into English, several of which are published in a volume she edited, entitled The Lontar Anthology of Indonesia Drama Vol 3: 1965-1998 (2010).
 Recent scholarly publications include the Indonesian entries in The Cambridge Encyclopedia of Stage Actors and Acting (forthcoming 2014), “Richard Schechner” in Asian Theatre Journal vol. 30, no. 2 (Fall) 2013, and “How the Fish Swims in Dirty Water: Antigone in Indonesia” in ANTIGONE on The Contemporary World Stage. eds.
 Erin Mee and Helen Foley.
 Oxford University Press, 2011.
 Click on Publications to see more.

-Her current dramaturgical work is with Elizabeth Swados on The Golem, a horror opera, scheduled to premiere in NYC in February 2015.
+Her current dramaturgical work is with Elizabeth Swados on The Golem, a horror opera, scheduled to premiere in 2015.
 Other recent dramaturgy credits include Clive by Jonathan Marc Sherman (a retelling of Bertolt Brecht’s Baal) directed by Ethan Hawke at The New Group, Spring Awakening book and lyrics by Steven Sater directed by Kenneth Noel Mitchell, at Tisch Drama Stageworks, Myself is in Pieces by Kate Maracle, reading directed by Erica Gould at Peter J Sharpe Theatre, and Dirty Paki Lingerie by Aizzah Fatima, directed by Erica Gould, at The Flea (nom. best solo performance, NYIT 2014).